open-mmlab/mmengine/docs/en/tutorials/optimization.md

 ### Combine multiple learning rate schedulers (such as warmup)

-mmengine supports stacking multiple schedulers, just set the `scheduler` field in the configuration file to a list of schedulers.
-Take the most common learning rate warmup as an example:
+MMEngine supports stacking multiple schedulers, just set the `scheduler` field in the configuration file to a list of schedulers.
+Take the most common strategy, warmup, as an example:

 ```python
 scheduler = [